 To encourage saving for retirement, the federal government offers a number of tax breaks for using 401(k) plans.
 These accounts generally are offered through your employer, though you can also create one for yourself if you're self-employed.
 Contributions to traditional 401(k) plans are excluded from your taxable income, but you can't avoid paying taxes on the money forever.

-One of the tax benefits of using a 401(k) for your retirement savings, according to the Internal Revenue Service, is that you won't pay taxes on any of the growth within the account.
+One of the tax benefits of using a 401(k) for your retirement savings, according to the Internal Revenue Service, is that you won't pay taxes on any of the growth within the account as long as it is sitting in your account.
 For example, if you own shares in your 401(k) plan that pay you a dividend each year, that would usually count as taxable income.
 But, because the gain remains in your 401(k) plan, it doesn't count as taxable income.

 When you take a distribution from your 401(k) plan, IRS rules require that your financial institution withhold at least 20 percent from the withdrawal for federal income taxes.
 At the end of the year, you'll receive a Form 1099-R that shows how much you took out and how much was withheld for taxes so you can report it properly on your return.
 If you've had too much withheld, you'll receive a refund of the excess.
 But, if you've had too little withheld, you'll have to pay the balance of what you owe when you file your return.